What is Stayplot?

 Where we are now

 All six chains and four card-credit programs above are on the map, with one pin per hotel and TripAdvisor ratings.
-For Marriott, Hilton and IHG, live rates put the points price on every pin and power the per-hotel calendar — including each chain’s free-night benefit (Marriott’s lowest-point night, Hilton’s 5th night, IHG’s 4th night).
-The Free Night leaderboards cover Marriott (Free Night Award, 35k / 50k / 85k) and Hilton (Free Night cert and 5th-night-free).
+For all six chains — Marriott, Hilton, IHG, Hyatt, Wyndham and Choice — live rates put the points price on every pin and power the per-hotel calendar (Hyatt is points-only, no cash, by design) — including each chain’s free-night benefit (Marriott’s lowest-point night, Hilton’s 5th night, IHG’s 4th night).
+The Free Night leaderboards cover Marriott (Free Night Award, 35k / 50k / 85k, and 5th-night-free), Hilton (Free Night cert and 5th-night-free), IHG (40K Premier free night and 4th-night-free), Hyatt (Category 1-4 / 1-7 free-night certs), Wyndham (Go-Free flat-tier value) and Choice (flat-points value) — all linked from one free-night hub.
 You can jump straight from a pin to the chain’s own booking site — all six chains — or to Amex Travel for Fine Hotels & Resorts and The Hotel Collection stays; for those Amex properties, the pin also shows how much of a night the card credit typically covers.
 Sign in — free, with Google or a one-tap email link — to save hotels and open the full rate calendar.
 The CSR Edit + Select Hotels stacking list compares Chase’s two 2026 credits against each other so you can see where they combine for up to $500 per stay.

 Free and Plus

 The map, the points price on every pin, the leaderboards, booking links, saved shortlists, the free-night cert wallet (with expiry tracking), and a few rate-calendar lookups a day are free forever.
-Plus ($7/mo, or $70/year — two months free) is for when you want to optimize: filter the map by TripAdvisor rating, find where a Free Night or an Amex credit is worth the most, see what each cert in your wallet is worth on any given hotel, run the 5th-night-free optimizer for your dates, and get higher daily limits (50 calendar lookups, 20 price alerts a day instead of a handful).
+Plus ($7/mo, or $70/year — two months free) is for when you want to optimize: Stayplot's worth-it verdict on every hotel, smart filters that narrow the map to where a Free Night or an Amex credit actually pays off, what each cert in your wallet is worth on any given hotel, the 5th-night-free optimizer for your dates, and 10× the limits (50 calendar lookups a day, 10 active price alerts instead of one).
 One good redemption pays for a year of it.
 See the full pricing — every number is on the page, and you can cancel anytime.

 Who builds this

 A solo-founder side project from someone deep in the multi-card stack — Amex Plat, CSR, Hilton Aspire, Bonvoy — who spends too much time on the “where should I burn these points?” puzzle.
-Built in public, no VC, no affiliate — Plus subscriptions are the only way it makes money, so there’s never a reason to nudge you toward a worse booking.
+Built in public, no VC, no affiliate — just the Plus subscription (see “Whose side we’re on” above).

 Feedback, bug reports, feature ideas, missing property corrections: hello@stayplot.com.